Helperbird/website/src/pages/features/immersive-reader-for-chrome.md

 ---
 layout: templates/features_two.liquid
-title: Immersive reader browser extension - Chrome, Firefox, iPad, Edge, iPhone
+title: Use Microsoft's Immersive Reader on any website or pdf with Helperbirds extension
 description:
-  Helperbird proudly brings Immersive Reader by Microsoft to every website, through our award-winning browser extension.
+  Helperbird's Immersive Reader feature allows users to use Microsoft's Immersive Reader on any website or pdf to enhance reading comprehension and accessibility.
 Available for Chrome, Edge & Safari.
 keywords:
   Dyslexia software, Reader Mode for Google Chrome, Voice typing for chrome, Text to speech for chrome,  text reader, Immersive Reader, dyslexia fonts, accessibility software, dyslexia software,